Program evaluation and review technique

-First developed by the United States Navy in 1958, it is commonly used in conjunction with the critical path method (CPM) that was introduced in 1957.
+PERT was originally developed by Charles E. Clark for the United States Navy in 1958; it is commonly used in conjunction with the Critical Path Method (CPM), which was also introduced in 1958.

 Overview

-PERT is a method of analyzing the tasks involved in completing a given project, especially the time needed to complete each task, and to identify the minimum time needed to complete the total project.
+PERT is a method of analyzing the tasks involved in completing a project, especially the time needed to complete each task, and to identify the minimum time needed to complete the total project.
 It incorporates uncertainty by making it possible to schedule a project while not knowing precisely the details and durations of all the activities.
-It is more of an event-oriented technique rather than start- and completion-oriented, and is used more in those projects where time is the major factor rather than cost.
-It is applied on very large-scale, one-time, complex, non-routine infrastructure and on Research and Development projects.
+It is more event-oriented than start- and completion-oriented, and is used more for projects where time is the major constraint rather than cost.
+It is applied to very large-scale, one-time, complex, non-routine infrastructure projects, as well as R&D projects.

 PERT offers a management tool, which relies "on arrow and node diagrams of activities and events: arrows represent the activities or work necessary to reach the events or nodes that indicate each completed phase of the total project."

 PERT and CPM are complementary tools, because "CPM employs one time estimation and one cost estimation for each activity; PERT may utilize three time estimates (optimistic, expected, and pessimistic) and no costs for each activity.
 Although these are distinct differences, the term PERT is applied increasingly to all critical path scheduling."

 History

 PERT was developed primarily to simplify the planning and scheduling of large and complex projects.
-It was developed for the U.S. Navy Special Projects Office in 1957 to support the U.S. Navy's Polaris nuclear submarine project.
-It found applications all over industry.
-An early example is when it was used for the 1968 Winter Olympics in Grenoble which applied PERT from 1965 until the opening of the 1968 Games.
-This project model was the first of its kind, a revival for scientific management, founded by Frederick Taylor (Taylorism) and later refined by Henry Ford (Fordism).
-DuPont's critical path method was invented at roughly the same time as PERT.
+It was developed by the United States Navy Special Projects Office, Lockheed Aircraft, and Booz Allen Hamilton to support the Navy's Polaris missile project.
+It found applications throughout industry.
+An early example is the 1968 Winter Olympics in Grenoble which used PERT from 1965 until the opening of the 1968 Games.
+This project model was the first of its kind, a revival for the scientific management of Frederick Taylor and later refined by Henry Ford (Fordism).
+DuPont's CPM was invented at roughly the same time as PERT.